amehlhase316/memoranda/Deliverable1.md

 # Deliverable Information
    > Please include your answers below in a good format so it is easy for me to see.
 For answers to questions please use these Blockquotes.
 Make sure you also check the kickoff document for more details.
 Also make sure this thing is well formatted and the links are links in here.

 ## 1: Basic Information (needed before you start with your Sprint -- Sprint Planning)

 **Topic you chose:**

+Our team is going with the bus schedule topic.

 **Sprint Number:** 1

-**Scrum Master**: Chase
+**Scrum Master**: Chase Whitehouse

-**Git Master**: Andrea
+**Git Master**: Andrea Schoonover

 ### Sprint Planning (For Sprint 1-3)
 Document your Sprint Planning here.
 Also check the kickoff document for more details on what needs to be done.
 This is just the documentation.

 **Sprint Goal:** Your Sprint goal

 **How many User Stories did you add to the Product Backlog:**  Number

 **How many User Stories did you add to this Sprint:**
 > Answer the questions below about your Sprint Planning?

 **Why did you add these US, why do you think you can get them done in the next Sprint?**